Hughzu/trackstack/docs/APPLICATION.md

 ### Authentication
 *The problem: We need a secure, custom session system that protects both API routes and server-rendered pages without constantly prop-drilling a `userId` through every UI component and business logic function.*

-- **How it works (`AuthBootstrap.astro`):** `apps/web/src/layouts/AuthBootstrap.astro` performs a browser-side session bootstrap against `GET /api/auth/session` and publishes auth readiness into the client runtime.
+- **How it works (`AuthBootstrap.astro`):** `apps/web/src/layouts/AuthBootstrap.astro` reads the stored bearer token, performs a browser-side session bootstrap against `GET /api/auth/session`, and publishes auth readiness into the client runtime.
 In the CloudFront -> Lambda Function URL deployment, the browser token travels in `X-Trackstack-Authorization` so CloudFront can keep using `Authorization` for SigV4 origin signing.
-- **Current page guard:** protected pages now rely on browser-side auth bootstrap against `GET /api/auth/session` and redirect to `/login` on the client when the session is missing.
+- **Current page guard:** protected pages wait for browser-side auth bootstrap and redirect to `/login` on the client when the session is missing.
+Public-only pages redirect back to `/` once a valid session is confirmed.
 - **Current auth flow:** login, logout, and session verification are all direct browser-to-Go interactions over `/api/auth/*`.
+Successful login stores the bearer token client-side; successful logout clears it client-side after the stateless backend `204` response.
-- **Session behavior:** Go owns a sliding session window.
-When authenticated traffic extends the server-side idle expiry, the API also refreshes the auth cookie expiry so the browser keeps sending the DB-backed session token.
+- **Session behavior:** auth is now stateless bearer auth.
+Full page reloads and Astro navigations revalidate the stored token against `GET /api/auth/session` instead of relying on a server-managed auth cookie.
 - **Current split:** Go is the source of truth for login, logout, session verification, page data, and API contracts.
 The Astro app is now a static frontend shell plus client runtime.
 - **Milestone reached:** the home, calories, expenses, and heat dashboards plus the calories and expenses settings pages now load their authenticated read models in the browser after auth bootstrap, so they no longer depend on `getCurrentUserId()` or SSR request-local auth context.
 - **Overview behavior:** the home overview no longer waits on a single aggregated `/api/dashboard` response.
 It loads expenses, calories, and heat cards independently from their canonical module endpoints so one cold module path does not block the whole screen.

-`apps/server` is intentionally ahead of the current web app on auth transport: it now expects bearer tokens on protected requests and returns bearer tokens from login.
-Until the Astro frontend is migrated, browser auth flows remain incompatible with the rebuilt backend contract.
+- **Shared browser auth transport:** `ApiFormHandler.astro`, `ClientRuntime.astro`, and the client-loaded dashboard/settings modules attach `X-Trackstack-Authorization: Bearer <jwt>` on protected browser calls.

 ### Go Backend Boundary